Radically insane paracentric keyways can be a clown-infested nightmare for even the most experienced lock pickers.

 So let's take a step back and put a strong definition to the term "paracentric keyway" and then look at a couple of examples.

 A paracentric keyway is a security feature in which one or more of the side wards protrudes past the vertical centerline of the keyway.
 The purpose of a paracentric keyway is to make it more difficult to maneuver a lock pick and reach pins.

-With our vertical centerline drawn (red), all that we need to do is determine if the warding—the sides of the keyway—protrude past this centerline.
+With our vertical centerline drawn (red), all we need to do is determine if the warding—the sides of the keyway— protrude past the centerline.

-In this case, it passes our centerline on three occasions—one of the right and two on the left.
+In this case, it passes our centerline on three occasions—one on the right and two on the left.
 This keyway would be defined as paracentric.